The Alexander Technique And Diabetes

 Body And Soul

 The Alexander Technique can help us become aware of the physical manifestations of our thoughts, and how our bodies influence our minds.
 If we are going through life habitually slumped, tensed and compressed, it is easier to exhibit other stress related symptoms including depression, higher blood pressure, faster heart rate, higher blood sugar levels, shallow incomplete breathing, impaired digestion, constriction of nerves caused by excess muscular tension increasing the chance of diabetic neuropathy.
+Depending upon our history of medical emergencies, knowing that we have a solid medical alert system in case we need it can ease strees immeasurably.
 When we think of freeing our necks to get the weight of our heads off our spines, having an expanding torso, our internal organs will have more space.
 We are taking pressure off of our hearts and digestive systems.
 We have some control over our heart rate by choosing how we react to our thoughts or perceptions.
 With fuller breathing, our entire body is more oxygenated.
 It's more difficult to have depressing or stressful thoughts if we are choosing to have postural habits which reflect confidence, openness and peacefulness.

 Stimulus and Response